EWPS07/SimulateTopPot/README.md

 # SimulateTopPot
 This is the readme to SimulatTopPot.
 On this project we were asked to create a simulation of Top Pot's donut needs.
-To acheive this, first we must gather foot
+To acheive this, first we must gather foot traffic numbers by using Math.random.
+By providing the min/max foot traffic per hour for each location, a random numbeer is produced.
+That number is used in another function which calculates the donuts needed at each store for one hour.
+The fuction runs on a loop for the 11 hours each store is open.
+Those numbers are printed out to the console.
+Once the hourly totals print, they are followed by the daily need of each store.
+Also right before and after the daily totals, I have a console.log of a series of = marks.
+They were a reccomendation from my dad to help with readability of the results.
+To make this simulator more accurate I would reccomend separating by types of donuts.
+A calculation of donuts per hour is great, but with this calculator a store could still end up with more of one type than they need and not enough of a type do.
+Doing the calculations for every half hour or so could also add to it's accuracy.

 downtown needs 56 donuts for hour: 1